 Why choose an airline career?

-The aviation sector is constantly evolving with the advancement of technology and improvements to current systems, meaning employers are on the lookout for passionate, talented graduates.
+The aviation industry is constantly evolving with the advancement of technology meaning employers are on the lookout for passionate, talented graduates.

 You'll also receive impressive benefits such as discounted flights.
 But the perks aren't the only reasons you should consider a career in this industry.

-Whether you have your heart set on becoming a member of air cabin crew, managing the flight of aircraft on the ground as an air traffic controller, or joining one of the leading graduate schemes in your chosen business area, be that IT, finance, HR or marketing there are plenty of jobs for graduates to choose from.
+Whether you have your heart set on becoming a member of air cabin crew, managing the aircraft on the ground as an air traffic controller, or joining one of the leading graduate schemes in your chosen business area, be that IT, finance, HR or marketing, there are plenty of jobs for graduates to choose from.